Becoming a Homesteader

 IF YOU ARE INTERESTED IN BECOMING A HOMESTEADER

-YOU ARE ENCOURAGED TO VISIT THE HOMESTEAD DURING WORK PARTY:
+YOU ARE ENCOURAGED TO VISIT THE HOMESTEAD FOR DINNER:

 You may notice that the application references the Homesteader Contract.
 This contract outlines the contributions expected of each Homesteader and demonstrates how each resident actively participates in community-building.
 The Homestead Contract will be signed as an addendum to the residential life housing contract by all newly accepted Homesteaders.